 Top 5 Home Video Games from 1983

-This post gives a more in-depth analysis of each of the games.
-The list is not my personal choice and is based on official sales figures, so you can't really argue with it!
+Firstly, I must mention that this list is not my personal choice of video games, and is based on official sales figures, so you can't really argue with it!
 But there are some iconic games here (and also one that sucks big time!) and four of them were for the Atari VCS/2600 console, so if you had one then you definitely need to read on!

 5. Night Driver (Atari 2600)